-I recently tried playing War Thunder on Linux but the game was not detecting my Thrustmaster T-Flight H.O.T.A.S X. I had a similar issue on Windows 10, the fix is the same for both as it is an issue within Steams settings.
+I recently tried playing War Thunder on Linux and had an issue with the game not detecting my Thrustmaster T-Flight H.O.T.A.S X. I also had a similar problem on Windows 10.
+The fix is the same for both, as it is an issue within Steams settings.

 Steam Controller Settings

-This will allow you to configure controller support on a per game basis.
+Doing this will allow you to configure controller support on a per-game basis.
 What you need to do next is go to the game that is not detecting your controller in my case War Thunder and change the steam input per game setting to force on.

 Once you have loaded the game and it has detected your controller log back out of the game and return the settings to how they were.
-Go back in and uncheck generic game-pad controller support in steam and then return the per-game setting in the effected game to use global settings.
-Load the effected game up once more and it should again detect your controller.
-If you do not do this last step games that already detect your controller may no longer detect your controller.
+Go back in and uncheck generic game-pad controller support in steam and then return the per-game settings in the effected game to use global settings.
+Load the affected game up once more, and it should again detect your controller.
+If you don’t do this last step, the games that already detect your controller may no longer be able to detect it.